-Living Solutions?
-As an edible park the trust could collaborated with Seattle Tilth, a nonprofit organic gardening and urban ecology organization and FareStart restaurant, a nonprofit organization that helps homeless and disadvantaged men and women transform their lives through job training and placement.
-A cross collaborative solution to homelessness, poverty and hunger; empower people with transferable skill sets and local food in a healthy environment.
+Living Solutions: As an edible park the trust could collaborated with Seattle Tilth and FareStart, a nonprofit organic gardening and urban ecology organization and a nonprofit restaurant organization that helps homeless/ disadvantaged men and women transform their lives through transferable skill sets by preparing local food in a healthy environment.
+A cross collaborative solution that addresses homelessness, poverty and hunger.

-In addition to the carbon sequestration from the downtown traffic, the trees could provided a temporary break; a bit of green from the color grey men and women downtown work through everyday.
-Or in a word: Biophilia.
-As humans, our love of life and the living world.
+In addition to the carbon sequestration from the down town traffic, the trees and edible landscape could provided shade from the heat island affect and something beautiful to look at.
+Or in a word, biophilia.
+As humans our love of nature and the living world.